^

 How to sleep with left-sided scoliosis?

 For a comfortable sleep and prevention of back pain, it is better to choose a high-quality hard or medium-hard mattress, as well as an orthopedic pillow.
-When choosing bedding, it is important to remember that during sleep, the cervical vertebral segment should be parallel to the surface of the bed.
+When choosing bedding, it is important to remember that during sleep, the cervical spine segment should be parallel to the surface of the bed.

 Exercise therapy for left-sided scoliosis

-What exercise therapy can do for patients with left-sided scoliosis:
+What can exercise therapy do for patients with left-sided scoliosis:

 • strengthen muscles, balance muscle tone;